GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 By default, the user is allowed 5 attempts in 6 hours.

 ### Config Settings
-- `idv_max_attempts` - The maximum number of times the user can attempt to upload their documents within the specified time window.
+- `idv_max_attempts` - The maximum number of times the user can verify their information within the specified time window.
 Default: 5 tries

 - `idv_attempt_window_in_hours` - The length of time to consider when determining whether a user is rate limited.
 Default: 6 hours.

 ### How to trigger
-Repeatedly submit Verify Info (5 times).
+The quickest way to test this is to fail repeatedly.

 ### How to make this step fail
-Attempt verification with an SSN that does not begin with 900 or 666;
+Submit Verify Info with an SSN that does not begin with 900 or 666;
 it will fail.
+On the warning screen, click `Try again`, and repeat.

 ### UI effects
 After failing for the final time, the user will be redirected to a